microsoft/OpenAIWorkshop/scenarios/GettingStarted.md

     > You will see the SUFFIX value on the **Environment Details** tab, use it wherever you see SUFFIX or Deployment ID in lab steps.

+1. Please note if you are starting with the lab from any purticular steps then below is the details on the same with mentioning of exercise along with the lab.

+   * OpenAI Natural Language Query lab start from **Exercise 1: Build an Open AI Application on Power App to allow users to use natural language questions on top of SQL data**
+   * OpenAI Batch Pipeline starts from **Exercise 2: Build an Open AI Pipeline to Ingest Batch Data, Perform Intelligent Operations, and Analyze in Synapse**
+   * OpenAI on Custom Dataset start from **Exercise 3: Using Azure OpenAI on custom dataset**
+   * OpenAI with PowerApp and Python starts from **Exercise 4a: Build Open AI application with Power App** and **Exercise 4b: Build Open AI application with Python**

+  You can directly navigate to the required exercise to start with the choice of your lab.

 ## Login to Azure Portal